CermakM/articles/stackedit/jupyter/reproducible-jupyter-notebooks.md

 > NOTE: The `%requirements` command is capable of **analysing library usage** and can detect additional dependencies that you notebook might need (still experimental and therefore not 100% reliable).
 You should check the output carefully and optionally add those dependencies as well.

 Up to this point, we've been working only with the metadata.
-In order to create the environment and actually install the dependencies, you run the `%dep ensure` command (insipired by the golang's [dep](https://github.com/golang/dep), for those familiar with Golang).
+In order to create the environment and actually install the dependencies, you run the `%dep ensure` command (inspired by the golang's [dep](https://github.com/golang/dep), for those familiar with Golang).

+All the dependencies **are automatically locked down** so that the user can then be sure to install the same versions.
+This is **important** not only because different version might simply not work and the notebook raises an exception, but especially for data scientists who train and validate ML models, **different versions might yield different results**!
+Reproducibility of results of the execution is perhaps even more important as the ability to execute the notebook itself.

 ```